Internet Speed Test Canada

 • Starlink: ~5:1 (e.g., 100 Mbps down / 20 Mbps up)

-If you need fast upload (video calls, streaming to Twitch, uploading videos), choose fibre.
+If you need fast upload speeds (video calls, streaming to Twitch, uploading videos), choose fibre.

 Does time of day affect internet speed?

 Yes, especially for cable internet.
-Peak hours (7-10pm) can slow cable speeds by 20-50% because you share bandwidth with neighbors.
-Fibre is less affected because it’s a dedicated connection.
+Peak hours (7 to 10 PM) can slow cable speeds by 20 to 50% because you share bandwidth with neighbors.
+Fibre is less affected because it is a dedicated connection.
 Satellite (Starlink) can slow slightly during peak hours in congested areas.

 Should I test on WiFi or Ethernet?

 Both.
 First test on Ethernet to see what your connection can actually deliver.
 Then test on WiFi to see if your router is the bottleneck.
-If Ethernet is fast but WiFi is slow, upgrade your router.
+If Ethernet is fast but WiFi is slow, the problem is your router, not your internet connection.
+Upgrade to a WiFi 6 router or mesh system.

 How fast should my internet be for work from home?